Graduate Program Requirements

 Students will normally elect to undertake this diagnostic examination in either Greek and Roman or Egyptian and Near Eastern history.
 They can petition the DGS to undertake some other combination (such as Greek and Egyptian history) if a compelling argument can be made.
 In any case, admitted students should notify the DGS as soon as possible about their choice.
 Incoming students will need to prepare for this test prior to their arrival at Brown.
 Material on the examinations is all drawn from the ‘pool’ of information contained in a small number of readily available, short textbooks on the reading list recommended by the program.
-This reading list and some sample questions are available on the Joukowsky Institute’s wiki site (password protected).
+This reading list and some sample questions are available on the Joukowsky Institute’s Useful Site (password protected).

 The Ph.D. in Archaeology and the Ancient World requires demonstration of reading competency in four languages, in almost all cases two ancient and two modern.
 In rare circumstances, and only where a sound rationale exists, a student may be permitted by the DGS, in consultation with the Graduate Language Advisor, to qualify in three modern languages and one ancient language (or vice versa).
 Competency is demonstrated by passing written translation examinations (with dictionary) in each language.
 It is expected that students will work through these examinations systematically, as a rule attempting at least one exam or enrolling in a relevant language class each term, from the time of their arrival at Brown (except in extraordinary circumstances and by permission of the DGS).
 Students may attempt the exams more than once, but no more than three times (unless by petition to the DGS).
 It is also possible to meet the ancient language requirement, in one language, by completion of a course that represents third-semester competency, with a grade of “B” or above.